YordanGeorgiev/qto/README.md

 ## 4. DOCUMENTATION

-QTO IS about documentation, we do all the doc-fooding on our docs, which are aimed to be as up-to-date to the current release version as possible.
+Qto IS about documentation, we do all the doc-fooding on our docs, which are aimed to be as up-to-date to the current release version as possible.
 Thus you get the following documentation set:
+ - ReadMe - the initial landing readme doc for the project
+ - UserStories - the collection of user-stories used to describe "what is desired"
+ - Requirements - the structured collection of the requirements
+ - SystemGuide - architecture and System description
+ - DevOps Guide - a guide for the developers and devops operators
+ - Installation Guide - a guide for installation of the application
+ - End-User Guide - the guide for the usage of the UI ( mainly ) for the end-users
+ - Concepts - the concepts doc

 ## 5. MISSION
 Enable transperent collaboration.